Income Tax Calculator

 Alternative Minimum Tax (AMT)

 The AMT is a mandatory alternative to the standard income tax.
-The AMT amount is calculated without the standard deduction or personal exemptions.
+The AMT amount is calculated without the standard deduction.
 It also doesn't allow most itemized deductions, such as state and local income tax, business expense, mortgage interest, property taxes.
 If taxpayers make more than the AMT exemption amount, they are required to pay the higher amount of either the AMT or their standard income tax.
 The AMT affects many in higher tax brackets since it eliminates many of the deductions.
-The AMT brings in about $60 billion a year in federal tax revenue from the top 1% of taxpayers.
 However, there are ways to try to avoid paying the AMT:

 - Lower adjusted gross income by maxing out contributions to retirement accounts such as 401(k), IRA, or a health savings account.